LLNL/fudge/doc/sphinx/tutorial/index.rst

 :Release: |version|
 :Date: |today|

-The Generalized Nuclear Database Structure (GNDS) is a proposed successor to the venerable Evaluated Nuclear Data File (ENDF) format.
-Currently, GNDS can be expressed in either the XML or HDF5 formats.
+The Generalized Nuclear Database Structure (GNDS) has been accepted by the international Nuclear Data community as the successor to the venerable Evaluated Nuclear Data File (ENDF) format.
+Currently, GNDS can be written out in either the XML or HDF5 format (or in a hybrid mixture of the two).
 The ``fudge`` Python package provides tools to read, write, manipulate and process nuclear reaction evaluations in either the ENDF format or GNDS formats.
-You can find more about ``fudge`` from the `GNDS Project Page
+You can find more about ``fudge`` from the `github site
-<https://ndclx4.bnl.gov/gf/project/gnd/>`_ and about GNDS from `C. Mattoon, et al.,
+<https://github.com/LLNL/fudge/>`_ and about GNDS from `C. Mattoon, et al.,
 Nuclear Data Sheets, Volume 113, Issue 12, December 2012, Pages 3145--3171
 <http://dx.doi.org/10.1016/j.nds.2012.11.008>`_.